 The choice of Target Curve is subject to individual taste.
 Typically, listeners prefer it when low frequencies are louder than high frequencies.
 A downward slope of 1 dB/octave is quite common.
 Let your ears be the judge.

 Custom curves can be created with a text editor and imported into HouseCurve.
-See curve file format for more information.
-The curves provided by HouseCurve are a great starting point for making your own:
+See curve file format for details.
+The example curves below can be used as a starting point for making your own curve.
+HouseCurve will shift the curve up/down to fit to measurements, therefore absolute dB values don’t matter, just the differences between them.

 In the audiophile world, a “flat” response is often seen as the ultimate goal.
 However, for everyday listening, a flat response tends to sound overly “bright” and unpleasant.
 Try it for yourself: Flat Target Curve.